 When it comes to steak or burgers, go grass-fed.
 It may ding your wallet, but it’ll dent your abs.
 Grass-fed beef is naturally leaner and has fewer calories than conventional meat: A lean seven-ounce conventional strip steak has 386 calories and 16 grams of fat.
 But a seven-ounce grass-fed strip steak has only 234 calories and five grams of fat.
 Grass-fed meat also contains higher levels of omega-3 fatty acids, according to a study published in Nutrition Journal, which have been shown to reduce the risk of heart disease.
 (Where do burgers fit in?
 Find out how to lose weight at MickeyD’s with this essential list: Every Menu Item at McDonald’s—Ranked!!)

 While grass-fed beef is an excellent choice, bison’s profile has been rising in recent years, and for good reason: It has half the fat of and fewer calories than red meat.
-According to the USDA, while a 90%-lean hamburger may average 10 grams of fat, a comparatively sized buffalo burger rings in at two grams of fat with 24 grams of protein, making it one of the leanest meats around.
+According to the USDA, while a 90%-lean hamburger may average 10 grams of fat, a comparatively sized buffalo burger rings in at 2 grams of fat with 24 grams of protein, making it one of the leanest meats around.
 But wait, taking a chance on this unexpected meat will earn you two healthy bonuses: In just one serving you’ll get a full day’s allowance of vitamin B-12, which has been shown to boost energy and help shut down the genes responsible for insulin resistance and the formation of fat cells; additionally, since bison are naturally grass-fed, you can confidently down your burger knowing it’s free of the hormones and pollutants than can manifest themselves in your belly fat.
 Speaking of belly fat, blast it away with the help of these 11 Eating Habits That Uncover Your Abs.

 Lower that eyebrow you’re raising.
 Ostrich meat is the rising star of the grill.
 While it’s technically red and has the rich taste of beef, it has less fat than turkey or chicken.
 A four-ounce patty contains nearly 30 grams of the muscle building nutrient and just six grams of fat.
 Plus, one serving has 200% of the daily recommended allowance of vitamin B-12.
 This exotic meat can also help whittle your middle: Ostrich contains 55 milligrams of choline, one of these essential nutrients for fat loss.
 And it’s not as hard to find as it sounds—ostrich is increasingly available in supermarkets around the country.

-A longtime enemy of doctors and dieters, pork has been coming around as a healthier alternative of late — as long as you choose the right cut.
-Your best bet is pork tenderloin: A University of Wisconsin Study found that a three-ounce serving of pork tenderloin has slightly less fat than a skinless chicken breast.
+A longtime enemy of doctors and dieters, pork has been coming around as a healthier alternative of late—as long as you choose the right cut.
+Your best bet is pork tenderloin: A University of Wisconsin study found that a three-ounce serving of pork tenderloin has slightly less fat than a skinless chicken breast.
 It has 24 grams of protein per serving and 83 milligrams of waist-whittling choline (in the latter case, about the same as a medium egg).
 In a study published in the journal Nutrients, scientists asked 144 overweight people to eat a diet rich in fresh lean pork.
 After three months, the group saw a significant reduction in waist size, BMI and belly fat, with no reduction in muscle mass!
 They speculate that the amino acid profile of pork protein may contribute to greater fat burning.

-One thing we do know for certain is that regularly eating seafood as part of a healthy diet can do wonders for your weight loss goals—so long as you choose the right kind.
+Regularly eating seafood as part of a healthy diet can do wonders for your weight loss goals—so long as you choose the right kind.
 That’s where the waters get murky again.
 So we had our research team here at Eat This, Not That! dive into the science behind your seafood.
 Let’s see if we can’t clear things up with this list of the best fish for losing weight.

 Light Canned Tuna